Roza Salih: Activism

-In March 2005, whilst still a pupil at Drumchapel High School, Salih campaigned with school friends to stop the UK Border Agency carrying out dawn raids, taking school children to Yarl's Wood and then deporting them.
+In March 2005, whilst still a pupil at Drumchapel High School, Salih campaigned with fellow pupils to stop the UK Border Agency carrying out dawn raids, taking school children to Yarl's Wood and then deporting them.
 As well as lobbying the Scottish Government and the Home Office, the Glasgow Girls, as they became known, developed an early warning system with friends and neighbours to alert one another about raids by immigration officers.

-In 2016 she worked with the Scottish Refugee Council and Education Strategy Commission to campaign for funding for scholarships for asylum seekers.
+In 2016, she worked with the Scottish Refugee Council and Education Strategy Commission to campaign for funding for scholarships for asylum seekers.
 She is co-founder of Scottish Solidarity with Kurdistan and has travelled to Kurdish regions in Turkey as part of a delegation of trade unionists and human rights activists.

 In 2017, Salih was appointed as a member of the Scottish Trades Union Congress.

 In April 2021, she hit out at UK Home Secretary Priti Patel's proposals for immigration reform, which would see asylum seekers penalised if they travelled to the UK through another country that they could have claimed asylum in first.
 Salih said, "Having been through the UK's asylum system - and experienced first hand how deeply flawed it is - I am appalled that the UK government are planning on doubling down instead of fixing the issues.
 Scotland has made it clear it wants nothing to do with Boris Johnson and Priti Patel's toxic migration policies and wants an asylum system based on the principles of fairness, dignity and respect."
 She went on to say, "These practises and new proposals show the harsh reality of the Tories' hostile environment.
 Their consistent attempts to roll back, or simply abandon human rights obligations and break international law are a disgrace.
 Sadly, putting hostility over humanity is now the norm for this Tory government."

+She is in favour of the UK becoming a republic.